-So to kick off our 25th birthday celebration, we’re sharing twenty five of our favorite facts about this amazing country.
+So to kick off our 25th birthday celebration, we’re sharing 25 of our favorite facts about Chile, an amazing country.
 Cheers to you, Chile!

 2. Ever wonder if we’re alone in the universe?
 Chile does and is one of the few countries on Earth that has an officially funded and recognized UFO research bureau.
 The department is part of the Air Force and monitors the activity of unusual aircraft.
 Also, many Chileans love to “watch the skies,” posting home videos of suspected UFOs and alien activity.
 Close encounters of the Chile kind!